WoitkeL/dorganalysis/README.md

-# dorganalysis
+# Introduction

-Dorganalyses is a tool to find all distributed organizations of a given reaction networks.
+**Dorganalyses** is a tool to find all distributed organizations of a given reaction networks.
 A distributed organization is a set of molecules (or, equivalently, a subnetwork) that can potentially persist forever [1].
 The tool and the algorithms used by the toolare intrduced in Ref.
 [2].

 Deorganalysis is inplemented in python (`code` folder) and uses Gurobi for solving mixed linear integer problems.